ossf/wg-best-practices-os-developers/docs/labs/create_checker.md

    The optional expressions before and after it are an optimization, to coalesce this for speed.

+In the preprocessing replacement text, you can use `$` followed by a digit to refer to the corresponding capturing group.

 If you load `hello.html` you'll automatically run some self-tests on the default preprocessor.